kotocat/kotocat/README.md

 🐯 i am an INTROJECT! pls get out if u dont wanna respect me like mind ur own business??

-💬 eng OK！i act speak some otha lingos buuut ur gonna have 2 figure it out for yaself
+💬 eng OK！i can speak 3 otha lingos buuut ur gonna have to figure them out for yaself

 ﹒ ︵︵﹒︵︵୨ ꒰ other ꒱ ୧︵︵﹒︵︵ ﹒